Knuxfan24/Knuxs-Misc-Tools/README.md

 [Prs.net](https://github.com/FraGag/prs.net) is needed for the compression and decompression of Sonic and the Secret Rings/Sonic and the Black Knight ONE archives.

 All three projects are included as GitHub Submodules now, so a proper clone will pull them down with it.

-[Rainbow](https://github.com/yodadude2003/Rainbow) is also part of this repo (as a submodule like the others), but the code that involves it doesn't work due to me not understanding how to use its Deswizzler setup to properly decode Gamecube DXT1 textures.